bplmaps/lmec-main-site/content/articles/neighbors-in-name-only.md

 title = "Neighbors in name only"

 +++
-What's the best way of visualization how neighboring cities and towns can sometimes have dramatically different demographic patterns?
+What's the best way to visualize how neighboring cities and towns can sometimes have dramatically different demographic patterns?
 Sometimes a map actually isn't the best option.

 [Writing in _CommonWealth_ magazine](https://commonwealthmagazine.org/news-analysis/stark-differences-make-many-mass-communities-neighbors-in-name-only/), I discuss the history of municipal inequality in Massachusetts through a data visualization that puts neighboring town in direct comparison to one another.